 4. Ladder Trellis

-A small wooden ladder can serve as a rustic trellis.
-Place it in your pot and let the pothos climb its rungs, adding vertical interest to your plant display.
+A small wooden ladder also works as a trellis.
+Put it in your pot and let the pothos climb its rungs.

 Training Your Pothos to Climb

-Once you’ve chosen or created a support structure it’s time to train your pothos to climb.
-These steps make it easy:
+Once you’ve made your own or picked a support you then have to train your pothos to climb it.

 1. Positioning